dapper-mapper/ua-geog330/labs/lab11/README.md

 - Feedback for sending feedback on the Code Editor
 - Suggest a dataset

 ### Step 2.
-View Sentinel-2 Imagery for Omaha, NE on
+View Sentinel-2 Imagery for Omaha, NE on March 16th, 2019
+Sentinel-2 passed over Omaha, NE on March 16th, 2019 following a major flood event and was able to capture a portion of the flood extent.
+To visualize this Sentinel-2 image copy the Javascript code below () and paste into GEE's code editor.

 ```js
 // Sentinel-2 Image for floods in Omaha in 2019
 var s2_omaha = ee.Image('COPERNICUS/S2/20190316T171039_20190316T171921_T14TQL')